bookofproofs/bookofproofs.github.io/_sources/history/20th-century/faddeev-ludwig.md

 **Ludvig Faddeev** was a  Russian mathematical physicist who worked in quantum field theory.

 ### Mathematical Profile (Excerpt):
-* We note that Vera Nikolaevna Zamyatina has a biography under her married name Vera Nikolaevna Faddeeva.
-* As the German armies rapidly advanced towards Leningrad in August 1941, many people were evacuated from the city including the Faddeev family.
-* For the duration of the siege of Leningrad, the Faddeev family lived in Kazan which is about 800 km due east of Moscow and considered safe from the German invasion.
-* The Faddeev family, together other colleagues, obtained such permits and Ludwig could return with his parents.
 * When Faddeev was young he needed to make a difficult choice between pursuing a career in music or academia.
 * When Faddeev began his university studies Joseph Stalin was Premier of the Soviet Union and people had to conform.
 * Not long after Faddeev began his university studies he was required to appear before the local Comsomol (Communist Youth) Committee.